igomezv/simplemc_tests/docs/index.rst

 Please read the `introduction <intro.html>`_ section where you can see the `requirements <intro.html#requirements>`_  and a simple `quick start <intro.html#quick-start>`_.

-In ``SimpleMC`` we use amazing external codes, please if you consider pertinent cite them, go to the `citation  section <Citation.html#cite-external-codes>`_ to details.
+``SimpleMC`` uses amazing external codes, please if you consider pertinent cite them, go to the `citation  section <Citation.html#cite-external-codes>`_ to details.

-Index:
+Index
 -------

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    intro